A Walking Safari Isn’t About the Animals

 Not only was this an adventurous sensory experience, it was also a learning experience.
 We didn’t talk while we walked, but often Truman would stop us, asking us to huddle around to teach us about animal tracking.

-“Looks like there’s been a Poo party here,” Truman says with a slight smile as he looked down at a huge pile of animal dung.
+“Looks like there’s been a Poo party here,” Truman says with a slight smile as he looks down at a huge pile of animal dung.
 Our laughter helped ease my nerves.
 We all huddled around and looked at the poo on the ground.
 I felt like a private investigator.
 Truman kicked it around a bit and then knelt down close to it.
 “Animals have their own ways of communicating,” he explained.

-The poo pile was definitely grassier, we found no twigs in it – indicating it was a White rhino that had been there.
-However, the poo was quite dried out, “If I was a rhino poacher – I would look at it and realize that it is an old dung pile,” explained Truman.
+The poo pile was definitely grassier; we found no twigs in it – indicating it was a White rhino that had been there.
+However, the poo was quite dried out, “If I were a rhino poacher – I would look at it and realize that it is an old dung pile,” explained Truman.
 This reminded me that animal tracking is used by all types of people – and especially poachers.

 In addition, there were a number of areas that he pointed out silently where you could see a large animal had been walking through the disturbed grass or sleeping in the grass where it was flattened.
 All of these things kept us on the trail of the white rhino we were trying to find.